Muzakar/currency-converter/README.md

 * JUnit
 * Spring Test
 * Mockito
-* Yahoo finance API for FX Rates
+* Yahoo finance API ( for FX Rates )
+* Heroku ( for Cloud infrastructure )

 # Deployment:
-The war is deployed on Heroku.
+* The war is deployed on Heroku.
 To access the page [click here](https://ccy-converter.herokuapp.com/)
+* Heroku's webapp runner is used as web container.

 # Development for future:
 * Currencies are populated as static set.
 They need to be in sync with Yahoo Finance API.
 Need to find out a way to do the same.